tadeugr/dugaire/README.md

 ### Solution

-Setup your locale correctly, for example if you are using `en_US.UTF-8`, run:
+Setup your locale correctly, for example if you want to use `en_US.UTF-8`, run:

 ```
 apt update && apt-get -y install locales